Home

 For Server Applications:

-For .Net Serviced Components, some attributes may need to be set to public in order for those components to be monitored.
+For .NET Serviced Components, some attributes may need to be set to public in order for those components to be monitored.
 These are minor changes.
-Please refer to the .Net Serviced Component guidelines in the Installation Guide (Chapter 6, page 41) for more information.
+Please refer to the .NET Serviced Component guidelines in the AppMetrics Installation Guide, Appendix A: Monitoring .Net Serviced Components with AppMetrics for more information.

 For Library Applications: